This is a 2 part series that is continued from Minister’s Mansion, Kanthalloor-An Overview

 En route of course, my perpetual quest for fresh toddy kicked in and on inquiring, we were guided to a licensed toddy shop in Marayur.
 Fresh toddy comes to this center at 9 am from where people can buy it in bottles.
 Being summer, the toddy had already begun to ferment.
 Hence I made do with merely tasting it.
 I was told that in the cooler months to come, the toddy would remain sweet for a longer while.

-The distance is 60 km and would take nearly 2 hours on the winding mountain road.
+The distance to Munnar is 60 km and would take nearly 2 hours on the winding mountain road.
 Besides, it is impossible not to be tempted to stop frequently and click pictures of the breathtaking views.

 We set out early soon after breakfast and drove through Marayur and past its acres of fenced off sandal wood reserve forests.
 After Marayur, the landscape changes into rolling hills and valleys carpeted by thousands of tea bushes that form a pattern of little green cushions as far as the eye can see.
 Bright red Poinsettias that border the tea estates show up in rich contrast and make for a delightful view, along with the lavender of the jacarandas of April.